-- Application must be complete, well written, well organized, and thoroughly thought out.
+- The application must be complete, well written, well organized, and thoroughly thought out.
 Project details need not be clearly defined at the time of application.

-- Previous research experience is not requisite, but is an advantage.
+- Previous research experience is not required but is an advantage.

-- Student must be in good standing with the University.
+- Students must be in good standing with the University.